 How to Add Cell Borders Inside and Outside in Excel (5 Methods)

-Borders are used in excel to make the report more attractive to users.
+Borders are used in Excel to make the report more attractive to users.
 While working in Microsoft Excel sometimes we need to add cell borders inside and outside.
-Cell borders usually separate data and help the user easily access the specific data.
-In this article, I will share with you how to add cell borders inside and outside in excel.
+Cell borders usually separate data and help the user easily access specific data.
+In this article, I will share with you how to add cell borders inside and outside in Excel.

-5 Quick Methods to Add Cell Borders Inside and Outside in Excel
+Add Cell Borders Inside and Outside in Excel: 5 Quick Methods

-Suppose, we have a dataset of some Student’s Name, Their ID, and their specific Department.
-Now, we will add borders inside and outside the cells using excel’s built-in features.
+Suppose, we have a dataset of some Student’s Name, Their ID, and their specific Departments.
+Now, we will add borders inside and outside the cells using Excel’s built-in features.

 Add Cell Borders Inside and Outside in Excel